Strategic Housing Market Assessment

 However, in December 2014, the Government issued ministerial guidance which made it clear that SHMAs are just the first stage in developing a local plan.
 Councils can take account of constraints which indicate that development should be restricted.
 The letter also stated that SHMAs are not a proxy for a final housing requirement in local plans.
 Nor should a revised SHMA invalidate housing numbers in existing local plans.

 The final part of the letter advises that Councils need to consider SHMA evidence carefully.
-They should take time to consider whether there are environmental and policy constraints, such as Green Belt, which will impact on their overall final housing requirement.
-Councils are urged to consider whether there are opportunities to co-operate with neighbouring planning authorities to meet needs across housing market areas.
+They should take time to consider whether there are environmental and policy constraints.
+These include Green Belt, which will impact on their overall final housing requirement.
+Councils are urged to consider opportunities to co-operate with neighbouring planning authorities to meet needs across housing market areas.

 A link to this guidance is attached below:

 Local authorities across Dorset will be considering the 2015 Strategic Housing Market Assessment as part of any reviews of their Local Plans.
-The timetable for these reviews varies in each area so please contact the respective Planning Policy Team if you wish to obtain more information.
+The timetable for these reviews varies in each area.
+Please contact the respective Planning Policy Team if you wish to obtain more information.